Ayazadeh/Ayazadeh/README.md

 ## Hi there 👋

-### I'm Mohammad from Iran, and I am python developer
+### I'm Mohammad from Iran, and I am Back-End Developer

 ### Skills:
 	* Python